mvamsiDO/base-container/notes.md

     - Has `12.0.76` version for `cuda_nvml_dev`
     - `nvidia-smi` works fine, even tough it shows 12.2 + 535 as the cuda driver (which is what the A100 has)
     - My guess is it will work fine on Notebook either? - yes, works!
+    - `TF` was not able to detect GPU -> Upgraded to TF 2.15.0 and upgraded the CudNN version to 8.9.7 ->  everything seems to work.